chaturec/chaturbate-recorder-and-downloader/README.md

    - Launch the app.
    - If you no longer see the new version notification, you have successfully completed the update.

-## ChatuRec Advanced Recording Help
+## ChatuRec Advanced Recording Variables Explanation

 Below are detailed explanations of key variables such as KB/s, required KB/s, recording speed, and recording status within the advanced recording section of the software.